tscircuit/schematic-trait-layout/README.md

 using common conventions, such as orienting ground net labels down and V+ labels up.

-The mash layout system is designed to be an extensible way to build a complex layout system that adheres to common conventions.
-We do this by pre-processing a massive set of schematic templates that represent many common scenarios for partial or full representation of a schematic to create a large lookup table of schematic layouts.
-We then process a netlist against this lookup table to find the best layout for the netlist, considering factors such as the net labels and passive components.
+The PMARS layout system is designed to be an extensible way to build a complex layout system that adheres to common conventions.
+We do this by pre-processing a large set of schematic templates that represent many common scenarios for partial or full representation of a schematic to create a large lookup table of schematic layouts.
+We then process a netlist against this lookup table to find the closest layout for a given netlist, considering factors such as the net labels and passive components.

-Because the algorithm is extended by adding new templates, it is simple to extend to algorithm to handle new scenarios as users need them.
+Because the algorithm is extended by adding new templates, it is simple to extend to algorithm to handle new scenarios as users need them or as edge cases are found.

-The scoring system allows a template to fit a netlist that is not a perfect match for a subsequent "mashing" phase.
-In the mashing phase, the template is algorithmically adjusted to fit the netlist (such as by adding a missing pin)

 ## Great Reference Schematics